-We know 70 is a LOT to cover, so we’ve divided the ideas into categories.
+We know 70 is a LOT to digest!
 Click on each of the subheadings below to skip straight to the part that interests you most.
 Of course, we highly recommend reading through all the items! 😉

+What are the best outdoor activities in Trinidad?
 With year-round hot temperatures, plenty of undeveloped land and miles of coastline, people love to get outside and be active.
 There are countless outdoor activities in Trinidad and we’ve listed a few of the highlights.
-(You will find more ideas in the Adventure and Sports section further down this page.)
+(You will find even more ideas in the Adventure and Sports section further down this page.)

 1. Maracas Beach